What do you do when you have a jar of roasted red peppers in your fridge about to go bad?

 - 1/8 teaspoon crushed red pepper

-- 4 oz. soft goat cheese crumbled, divided
+- 4 oz. soft goat cheese (chevre) crumbled, divided

 - extra fresh basil for garnish (optional)

-- In a medium saucepan, sauté the onions in 2 tablespoons extra-virgin olive oil over medium heat, until softened and starting to turn brown and slightly caramelized.
+- Meanwhile, in a medium saucepan, sauté the onions in 2 tablespoons of the extra-virgin olive oil over medium heat, until softened and starting to turn brown and slightly caramelized (about 5 minutes).

-- Add the garlic, roasted red peppers (including the liquid from the jar), and basil leaves.
-Sauté until garlic is fragrant and basil has wilted (about 30 seconds to a minute).
+- Add the roasted red peppers (including the liquid from the jar), and basil leaves.
+Sauté until basil leaves have wilted (about 1 minute).

 - Using an immersion blender, blend the sauce together directly in the pot until desired texture is reached.
 I stopped blending just before it got super creamy, so some texture remained.

-- Transfer pasta directly from the cooking pot to the sauce and allow to finish cooking for the last minute in the sauce, stirring together to coat the spaghetti.
-Add 1/4 cup pasta water if the sauce looks dry.
+- Transfer pasta directly from the cooking pot to the sauce, along with 1/4 cup of the pasta cooking water, and allow to finish cooking for the last minute or so in the sauce, stirring together to coat the spaghetti.
+Add more pasta water if the sauce looks dry.

-- Serve drizzled with remaining extra-virgin olive oil, remaining crumbled goat cheese, chiffonade cut basil, and some fresh cracked black pepper.
+- Serve drizzled with remaining extra-virgin olive oil and remaining crumbled goat cheese.
+Garnish with chiffonade cut basil, and some fresh cracked black pepper, if desired.

 - Don't have an immersion blender?
 You can use a standing blender or a food processor as an alternative.
-Or, you can use a potato masher for a very rustic textured sauce (if you do this, I recommend dicing the onions finely and mincing the garlic).
+Or, you can use a potato masher for a very rustic textured sauce (if you do this, I recommend dicing the onions very finely and mincing the garlic with a microplane zester).

-- You can make this sauce in advance and keep in an airtight container or jar in your fridge for up to a week or freezer for up to three months.
+- Time Saving Tip: You can make this sauce in advance and keep in an airtight container or jar in your fridge for up to a week or freezer for up to three months.

 - The provided nutrition information does not include any added sodium from seasoning to taste, any optional ingredients, and it does not take brands into account.
 Feel free to calculate it yourself using this calculator or by adding the recipe to Yummly.